My Dog Is Fat: How to Exercise my Dog and have Fun?

 Here are some great exercises that you and your dog can do together.
 The extra activity will help them burn some calories and over time lose weight and who knows, maybe the activity will help you lose a little weight as well.

 I’m not sure what it is like around your home, but here in Minnesota, we have a ton of walking paths and hiking trails of various difficulty levels.
 Getting out for a walk around your neighborhood or going for a more strenuous hike through the woods, a hilly area, or up a mountain is sure to be awesome fun for your dog and a great way to burn calories.
 Even if you’re pressed for time a 15-minute walk is better than no walk at all!

 Go to the Lake for a Swim!

 Bring a ball or your dog’s favorite floating toy and hit the lake!
 A lot of dogs love the water and love to swim.
-Swimming is a low intensity exercise so it is more gentle on the joints.
-This makes swimming an excellent choice for the older dogs or for a dog that is obese and might put too much strain on their joints by running.
+Swimming is a low-intensity exercise so it is more gentle on the joints.
+This makes swimming an excellent choice for older dogs or for a dog that is obese and might put too much strain on its joints by running.
 It’s a great way for them to cool off at the same time!

 If your house doesn’t have a long hallway you can always do the stairs.
 Go easy at first if your dog is overweight or obese, but just go up and down the stairs a few times.
 You could make a game of it by tossing a ball down the stairs and have your dog go get it and bring it back to you.